The Church in Exile

 - sanctity to the saints.

-Where the Holy Ghost is absent, a "church" becomes a corpse.
+Where the Holy Ghost is absent, a church becomes a corpse.

-The Holy Ghost is the Spirit of Truth (John 16:13).
+The Holy Ghost is the Spirit of Truth.
+He cannot contradict Himself.

-Thus the Church is:
+Therefore the Church is:

 - infallible in doctrine,